purifyjs/core/README.md

 MasterTS is a clean and lightweight TypeScript library for building user interfaces, focusing on simplicity and modularity.
 It leverages Signals, Web Components, and TypeScript to create single-page applications (SPAs).

 **Empty MasterTS+Vite project bundle size with gzip, everything imported:** `4.6kb`<br/>
-(Currently, working on some changes to make bundles size smaller, so this might not be accurate.)
+(Currently, working on some changes to make bundle size smaller, so this might not be accurate.)

 **Warning:** MasterTS is currently a work in progress prototype and is not suitable for production use.